 Rachel Stockley Donelson , born in Accomac County, Virginia, 1730, married there in 1744; died, Nashville, Tennessee, 1801

 Scottish, Irish, Welsh, English; It appears that Rachel Jackson's paternal great-grandfather was Patrick Donelson, who was born in Scotland about 1670.
 He had a son named John who settled in Maryland.
 His wife was Catherine Davis of Welsh ancestry.
 They had a son John who married one Rachael Stockley, daughter of Alexander Stockley and Jane Matthews: the Stockley family allegedly originated in Ulster, Northern Ireland, and the Matthews from England.
-Both Rachel Jackson's father and paternal grandfather are listed in the DAR Patriot Index.
+Both Rachel Jackson's father and brother are listed in the DAR Patriot Index.

 Birth Order and Siblings: